 Celebrities wearing logos encouraged consumers to get on board with this trend.

-But as with art and music, there is now a countermovement in fashion to communicate wealth.
+But as it happens with with art movements and music, there is now a countermovement in fashion to communicate wealth.
 Logos and flashy design elements are gone; now, we see effortlessly sophisticated cashmere, leather, and silk.

 This is the quiet luxury trend we are seeing now.